 Changes to EU and international designs and trade mark protection from 1 January 2021

-The UK will remain part of the EU unregistered community design system throughout the transition period.
+The UK will remain part of the EU unregistered Community design system throughout the transition period.
 This means that two- and three-dimensional designs (including, for example, clothing designs and patterns) disclosed in the UK or an EU Member State can be automatically protected in both territories as unregistered Community designs.
 This right provides three years of protection from copying.

-In accordance with the Withdrawal Agreement, unregistered community designs arising before the end of the transition period will continue to be protected in the UK for the remainder of their three-year term.
+In accordance with the Withdrawal Agreement, unregistered community designs arising before the end of the transition period will continue to be protected in the UK for the remainder of their three year term.

 Designs disclosed in the UK after the end of the transition period may be protected in the UK through the supplementary unregistered design, which will protect two- and three-dimensional designs for three years.
+First disclosure in the EU will not establish a supplementary unregistered design and could destroy the novelty of the design should you later seek to establish UK unregistered rights.

 Changes to unregistered designs from 1 January 2021